-Understanding French people speaking full speed is your goal, but by no means is watching French movies the right path to get there.
+Understanding French people speaking full speed is your goal, but by no means is watching French movies, or listening to the French radio the right path to get there.

 It’s as if you gave Shakespeare to read to a first grader.
 It’s only going to lead to failure, loss of confidence, and frustration.